JorgeFBMoreira/Nekoysu/notes/notes.md

 > npm i -D dotenv
 Dotenv allows us to use enviroment variables, which ensure security (we don't want to place our raw tokens inside our program, otherwise it'll, easily, be compromissed)

+> npm i @discordjs/rest
+Take care to call the discord API for us